 A popular one on the bucket list, especially for those with a ticket to Australia or New Zealand, this is perhaps surprisingly classed as a relatively low-risk activity and will be covered as standard in Pack One.
 Always make sure before undertaking any bungee jumps, swoops or other extreme sports that the company is operating with all the necessary safety equipment and has policies in place.

 For those hitting the slopes, perhaps in Canada or Europe, it’s definitely a must to ensure you have the right cover.
-Snowboarding is covered in Pack Two for a small additional premium.
+Snowboarding is covered in Pack Three for a small additional premium.